 Refer to items 6 and 7 in section 1.4 Open Issues to investigate whether DMS can be configured to enable this requirement.

-EDNAR FBR 244
+EDNAR FBR 244 (Release 1)

 On auto creation of the DMS Schedule the DMS job reference id ("J" number) must be sent to EDNAR and populate the corresponding NAR field.